Orchard Turkey Burgers are the perfect burger recipe for fall. Spiked with grated apple, they're super juicy and anything but boring!

 Directions

-- For the For the Honey Mustard Vinaigrette: Combine ingredients in a jar with a tight fitting lid, or in a bowl, then shake or whisk to combine.
-Refrigerate until ready to use.
+- Add ingredients to a jar with a tight fitting lid, or in a bowl, then shake or whisk to combine.
+Refrigerate until ready to use — can be made up to a week ahead of time.

 - Heat olive oil in a large pot or skillet over medium heat.
-Add onions, season with salt and a little bit of pepper, then cook, stirring every so often until onion reaches a dark caramel brown color, about 20-25 minutes.
-Remove from heat and set aside.
+Add onions, season with salt and pepper, then cook, stirring every so often until onions are a rich caramel brown color and are sticky and caramelized, 20-25 minutes.
+Scoop into a bowl then set aside.

-- Divide lettuce amongst plates then top with apple slices, burgers, and caramelized onions.
+- Divide lettuce among plates then top with apple slices, burgers, and caramelized onions.
 Drizzle with honey mustard vinaigrette and serve.

 I just drooled!!!
 You combine THE BEST flavors, Kristen!!